East Palestine, Ohio, train derailment: Lawsuits and compensation

-In March 2024, US District Judge (Northern District of Ohio) John R. Adams ruled that the cleanup for the derailment is the sole responsibility of Norfolk Southern, negating the railroad's claim that the chemical manufacturer, Oxy Vinyls and the rail car company, GATX, should bear equal culpability for the removal of the dangerous chemicals.
-Residents of the area remain anxious about the contamination.
-The judge also remarked that Norfolk Southern “shared responsibility” request would only delay lawsuits that the EPA and the State of Ohio had filed against the company.
+In March 2024, US District Judge (Northern District of Ohio) John R. Adams ruled that the cleanup for the derailment is the sole responsibility of Norfolk Southern, negating the railroad's claim that the chemical manufacturer, OxyVinyls and the rail car company, GATX, should bear equal culpability for the removal of the dangerous chemicals.

 The company agreed in April 2024 to pay $600 million to settle the class-action lawsuit.
 It provides payment for personal injuries in a 10-mile radius and compensation for disruption for residents and businesses within a 20-mile radius.
 In May 2024 a federal judge in the Northern District of Ohio proffered preliminary approval to the $600 million lawsuit settlement claimed by East Palestine residents and businesses.

 In May 2024, Norfolk Southern agreed to spend $310 million as a settlement for its part in the East Palestine derailment accident that streamed dangerous chemicals into the water table, nearby rivers and waterways.
-US District Judge John Adams must still approve the agreement and consent decree.
-Norfolk Southern will pay:

-$235 million for clean-up results, with no burden on taxpayers, $15 million (the highest legal amount) for a violation of the Clean Water Act, $25 million for a 20-year community health program for East Palestine residents, $15 million for a 10-year monitoring of surface and ground water, and $15 million for 10 years of testing private drinking water.

-Other provisions include improving coordination with government officials during emergencies and chemical burns, upgrading hazardous materials-carrying railcars, lower train speeds and better braking systems.
-Additionally, the railroad must install more detection devices for overheated bearings, which NTSB determined as the cause of the derailment.

 In September 2024, Federal Judge Benita Person ruled a final approval on the $600 million (US) that Norfolk Southern offered as settlement for a class-action suit on the train derailment.
-Residents supported the decision; roughly 55,000 claims were filed.
-Individuals living within two miles of the derailment are eligible for up to $70,000 per household and $25,000 per person for health problems.
-The payments are in an inverse ratio depending on the distance one lives from the site.
-The judge’s decision would ensure payments would begin very quickly.

 Attorneys for a dissident resident filed an appeal to the judge’s decision, estimating that payments might be delayed six to 12 months, and might be postponed even longer if the appeal were argued up to the US Supreme Court.